Earth Science in Arizona and the Southwest

 ESAS is a place-based course in which students apply Earth system sciences to interpret the rocks, landscapes, geologic history, climate, resources, and natural hazards of Arizona and the surrounding desert-mountain Southwest region.
 The course focuses on local and regional environments and communities, integrates scientific and humanistic ideas, and incorporates case studies of Earth system interactions by Southwest cultures past and present, to demonstrate the relevance of Earth science to sustainability in the Southwest region.

-: We use a restricted-access Blackboard site.
+Course URL: We use a restricted-access Blackboard site.

 Lecture and lab

 This upper-division course was developed to help satisfy a Science and Society requirement for BS students in our College of Liberal Arts and Sciences, and also to impart more detailed expertise in and enthusiasm for Southwest regional geology and environmental issues, particularly for pre-service Earth science teachers.
 Prerequisites include one or more introductory college course in geology, Earth science, or physical geography; precalculus; and English composition.
 Any major with these prereqs is welcome to enroll.
 About 60% of the students are majors in Earth Science Education or Geological Sciences, but the balance of students encompasses a diverse range of science, humanities, and business majors.